jimmy-moore/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 `echo {"filter": {"text": "JMTWIN"}, "responseType": "FULL"} | ./iotic-spacectl searchtwins --host plateng.iotics.space`{{execute}}

 We also created a feed on each of these twins, so let's look at feeds next!
+Exciting times!